 Fibromyalgia and Chronic Fatigue Syndrome

-Currently, the Centers for Disease Control and Prevention (CDC) recommends a two-step method for the serologic diagnosis of LD:
+Currently, the Centers for Disease Control and Prevention (CDC) recommend a two-step method for the serologic diagnosis of Lyme disease:

 Other tests include:

 Polymerase Chain Reaction (PCR)